Dunedan/ghaction-wiki-sync/README.md

 ## Requirements

-The action uses Docker, as such is limited to Linux based runners.
-It also requires a checkout of the main repo beforehand.
+The action requires a checkout of the main repo beforehand.

 ## License